Google Consent Mode V2: Setup, signals and how to verify it

 Without this, a server-side Meta or TikTok tag fires on every event, regardless of what the user chose.

-How to set up Consent Mode V2 in GTM: step by step
+How to set up Consent Mode V2 in GTM

 1. Enable Consent Overview